skateman/insights-rbac-api-client-ruby/docs/AccessApi.md

 end

 api_instance = RBACApiClient::AccessApi.new
-application = 'application_example' # String | The application name to obtain access for the principal opts = {
+application = 'application_example' # String | The application name(s) to obtain access for the principal.
+This is an exact match.
+When no application is supplied, all permissions for the principal are returned.
+You may also use a comma-separated list to match on multiple applications. opts = {
   username: 'username_example', # String | Unique username of the principal to obtain access for (only available for admins, and if supplied, takes precedence over the identity header).
   limit: 10, # Integer | Parameter for selecting the amount of data returned.